 During 2017, severe weather events caused extensive damage in many parts of our state, resulting in three Presidential disaster declarations -- two due to Southwest Georgia tornadoes and one in the wake of Hurricane Irma.
-In February 2018, the federal government awarded Georgia $64,904,000 in disaster recovery assistance to address unmet needs (UMN) and mitigate against future disasters in the areas affected by these disasters.
+In August 2018, the federal government awarded Georgia $37,943,000 in disaster recovery assistance to address the unmet recovery needs of the areas affected by these disasters.
 Additionally, in January 2020, HUD allocated an additional $13,015,596 to repair infrastructure damaged by these disasters.

 Funds will be prioritized for use in the Most Impacted and Distressed (MID) areas, to facilitate long-term recovery through the restoration of infrastructure and housing, and for mitigation activities to protect from predictable future damage.

 Eligible counties: Berrien, Camden, Charlton, Chatham, Coffee, Cook, Crisp, Dougherty, Glynn, Liberty, McIntosh, Thomas, Turner, Wilcox, Worth

 31520 (Glynn County), 31548 (Camden County) and 31701, 31705, 31707 (Dougherty County)

 Affordable Multifamily Rental Program